Geometro-thermodynamics of tidal charged black holes: Introduction

-The most physically significant result as reported in~\cite{Aman:2005xk} is that the Myers-Perry Kerr BH thermodynamic instability is detectable in the Ruppeiner geometry.
-More precisely, the curvature singularities of the Ruppeiner metric signal the onset of thermodynamic instabilities of the Myers-Perry Kerr BHs in dimensions $D>5$, found earlier by Emparan and Myers \cite{Emparan:2003sy}.
+The most physically significant result as reported in~\cite{Aman:2005xk} is that the Myers-Perry Kerr BH ultraspinning instability is hinted by the Ruppeiner geometry.
+More precisely, the curvature singularities of the Ruppeiner metric signal the onset of ultraspinning instabilities of the Myers-Perry Kerr BHs in dimensions $D>5$, found earlier by Emparan and Myers \cite{Emparan:2003sy}.

 In~\cite{Aman:2006kd} it was shown that the Ruppeiner metric for a two-dimensional thermodynamic state space is flat, provided the entropy takes the power-law form $S=m^{p}f(Q/m)$ for any $p\neq 1$, where $Q$ represents a conserved charge (the angular momentum in the case of the spinning Kerr BH).
-This small theorem is useful when one wants to quickly rule out thermodynamic curvature singularites of the system.
-Certain BHs do have flat Ruppeiner metric, \textit{e.g.\ } Reissner-Nordström (RN), BTZ, and 4-dimensional Einstein-Maxwell-dilaton BHs.
-Well known examples of BHs with non-flat Ruppeiner geometry include Kerr, Kerr-Newman, and Reissner-Nordström-AdS BHs~\cite{Aman:2003ug}.
-Recent papers on applications of the Ruppeiner geometry to black hole thermodynamics are listed in \cite {papers}-\cite{papers1}.
-To date thermodynamic geometry is accepted as one of the standard tools used in investigating whether instability or critical phenomena is present in a given thermodynamic sytem.
+This theorem is useful when one wants to quickly rule out thermodynamic curvature singularites of the system.
+Certain BHs do have flat Ruppeiner metric, \textit{e.g.\ } Reissner-Nordstr\"om (RN), BTZ, and 4-dimensional Einstein-Maxwell-dilaton BHs.
+Well known examples of BHs with non-flat Ruppeiner geometry include Kerr, Kerr-Newman, and Reissner-Nordstr\"om-AdS BHs~\cite{Aman:2003ug}.
+Recent papers on applications of the Ruppeiner geometry to BH thermodynamics are listed in \cite{papers}-\cite{papers1}.
+Thermodynamic geometry has been accepted as one of the standard tools used in investigating whether instability or critical phenomena is present in a given thermodynamic sytem.

 An alternative geometric approach to thermodynamics is given by the Weinhold metric~\cite{first-weinhold}, which is defined as the Hessian of the mass (internal energy) with respect to entropy and other extensive parameters such as charge, angular momentum, etc.